 For example, the role of State Bank of Pakistan in striking a deal with NADRA for a low-cost biometric verification against Mobile Wallet Opening has been marked as a significant achievement in the history of the mobile banking industry.
 SBP has issued a revised version of these regulations on June 20, 2011, with the name of “Branchless Banking Regulations.”

-Since past three years, State Bank of Pakistan has also been in talks with Pakistan Telecom Authority (PTA) to bring all the telecom operators on a common platform.
+Since the past three years, State Bank of Pakistan has also been in talks with Pakistan Telecom Authority (PTA) to bring all the telecom operators on a common platform.
 SBP was working on the formulation of a new policy for TPSP i.e. Third Party Service Provider, which was announced recently, these regulations are yet another step towards creating a favorable environment for all the existing and new entrants in this market.

 PTA was primarily assisting SBP in providing the input of all telecom operators in Pakistan against the proposed draft of regulations and many versions of the initial draft were produced meanwhile.

-Both the regulators have been very progressive in this area for engaging the representatives of telecom operators, Financial Institutions, NADRA and other stakeholders by arranging multiple conferences and seminars on this subject.
+Both the regulators have been very progressive in this area for engaging the representatives of telecom operators, Financial Institutions, NADRA, and other stakeholders by arranging multiple conferences and seminars on this subject.

 Previously, SBP issued a PSP/PSO regulation i.e. termed as Payment Service Provider/Payment Service Operator license which does cover some major aspects of TPSP regulations.

-PSP/PSO license is a significant step towards bringing the interoperability in this country and enabling small players to play a major role towards creating the ecosystem.
+PSP/PSO license is a significant step towards bringing the interoperability in this country and enabling small players to play a major role in creating the ecosystem.
 PSP/PSO is mandated to build interoperability amongst different Financial Institutions, Telecom Operators and technology service providers of Financial Services Industry.
 It can serve as a facilitator for Financial Institution, who intends to launch Branchless Banking in Pakistan by extending the state of the art and SBP approved one window solution for Branchless Banking platform.

 Moreover, PSP/PSO becomes further important by having the mandate to create interoperability amongst the Retail Agents of different Financial Services Providers.
 It enables them to have an agent network associated with them which can be utilized for multiple transactions initiated via various member institutions of a particular PSP/PSO.